DanWilliams91/BuddyGym/README.md

     * The secondary font of ‘cursive’ loads on mobile devices and is pleasing enough to look at, and positive feedback obtained from third parties is consistent in relation to this font.
 No attempt has, therefore, been made to address this as the ‘cursive’ font has no negative effect on the aesthetics of the site.
 * A horizontal scroll bar was present on each page.
     * This was investigated and it was concluded that the alert banner was the cause due to its styling taking up 100% of the viewport width.
 This styling has been removed and the horizontal scroll bar is no longer present.
-* On some devices with a proportionally larger viewport height, the content of some pages—particularly the Contact page—was not enough to fill the entire vertical viewport, resulting in the footer being part-way up the page with a space below it.
+* On some devices with a proportionally larger viewport height, the content of some pages—particularly the Contact Page—was not enough to fill the entire vertical viewport, resulting in the footer being part-way up the page with a space below it.
     * Each page’s main content has been enclosed in a "main" tag, which has been styled to take up a minimum viewport height of 82%.
 Whilst this results in a space between the content and footer on some devices, the cosmetic element of the site is improved.

 ## Further Development